balena-io/docs/pages/inside.md

 ![Application Image](/img/logo_app.svg)

-When you download the base image for your devices you get [Yocto][yocto], [Docker][docker] and the Resin.io Supervisor, but no application to actually run on your device.
-So how does your code get there?

-Once your device has booted and initial setup is complete, the Supervisor contacts our servers and downloads the latest version of your application.
+Once your device has booted and the initial setup is complete, the Supervisor contacts our servers and downloads the latest version of your application.

 From this point on, as soon as you push an update it will connect to our servers, pull down the container for your application and update it seamlessly, giving you zero overhead updates across any number of devices.